jbannick/hellokata-java/src/aaamodules/usinglibs/hellomodusinglib1/Readme.md

 2. At the command line, cd to that location
 2. At the command line, execute: run.sh

-The console should display:
+The console should display as above.

-Hello Modularized Using Library 1!
-Publisher is instantiated
-Subscriber is instantiated
-Subscriber received a rumor: Pizza in the break room